supermarin/YosemiteSanFranciscoFont/README.md

-# YosemiteSanFranciscoFont
+# Yosemite San Francisco Font

 Replace Helvetica Neue on your 10.10 Yosemite Mac with San Francisco – the Watch font.

-The font is adapted from San Francisco Display – Apple’s new typeface for the Watch.
+The font is adapted from San Francisco Display – Apple’s new typeface for the Apple Watch.
 This project was inspired by jenskutilek’s [Fira System Font Replacement](https://github.com/jenskutilek/FiraSystemFontReplacement).

 ![example](http://wellsosaur.us/Ybic/Example.png)